shepner/qa_system/ARCHITECTURE.md

 2. Extensibility: New file types and embedding models can be added
 3. Reliability: Comprehensive error handling and validation
 4. Performance: Efficient processing and storage optimization
+5. Testing: Tests for each module

+### 4.1 Build process
+Build incrementally.
+Each function created must have a test built for it.
+The tests must be run until the function is 100% operational.
+Only then may the next function be created.

 ## 5. Dependencies
 Core dependencies are managed through requirements.txt and include: